 He has also edited and co-authored several books on religion and ecology, including Ecological Prospects: Religious, Scientific, and Aesthetic Perspectives (1994, SUNY), Hinduism and Ecology (2000, with Mary Evelyn Tucker, Harvard), Jainism and Ecology (2002, Harvard), Yoga and Ecology (2009, Deepak Heritage), and In Praise of Mother Earth: The Prthivi Sukta of the Atharva Veda (2011, with O.P.
 Dwivedi, winner, translation prize, Dharma Academy of North America).
+His most recent books are Poet of Eternal Return (2014) and Sacred Thread (with Beth Sternlieb and Cristina Anunes, 2015, both with Nalanda International / Sri Yogi).
+Two edited volumes will appear in 2016: Yoga in Jainism (Routledge) and Mind, Morals and Make-Believe: Engaged Emancipation in the Moksopaya/Yogavasistha (with Aridam Chakrabarti, SUNY).
 He also is editor of the journal Worldviews: Global Religions, Culture, and Ecology (Brill).

-Chris serves as an academic advisor for the International Summer School of Jain Studies and on the advisory boards for the Green Yoga Association (Oakland), the Forum on Religion and Ecology (Yale), and the Ahimsa Center (Pomona).
-In 2002 he established the first of several certificate programs in the study of Yoga at LMU’s Center for Religion and Spirituality and will direct LMU’s Master of Arts in Yoga Studies, which begins in the fall of 2013.
+Chris serves as academic advisor for the International Summer School of Jain Studies and on the advisory boards for the Forum on Religion and Ecology (Yale) and the Ahimsa Center (Pomona).
+In 2002 he established the first of several certificate programs in the study of Yoga at LMU’s Center for Religion and Spirituality and founded LMU’s Master of Arts in Yoga Studies in the fall of 2013.

 1980 Ph.D.
 Theology, Fordham University, U.S.A.

 History of Religions Program Dissertation: “The Concept of Will in the Yogavasistha”